lingui/js-lingui/website/docs/tutorials/react.md

 We will directly start translating the `Inbox` component, but we need to complete one more step to setup our application.

 Components need to read information about current language and message catalogs from `i18n` instance.
-Initially, you can use the one created and exported from `@lingui/core` and later you can replace with your one if such need arise.
+Initially, you can use the one created and exported from `@lingui/core` and later you can replace with your one if such need arises.

-In order to pass `i18n` around the I18nProvider wraps around React Context.
+Lingui uses the `I18nProvider` to pass the instance `i18n` to your React components.

 Let's add all required imports and wrap our app inside [`I18nProvider`](/docs/ref/react.md#i18nprovider):